leeton1412/myshrink/README.md

   the information to stack incorrectly.
 This issue is currently being looked into.
 Also, products must be searched for by full name as partial search is not working.
   ![Search problem](static/assets/search-test-mobile.png)
+- Flash Images get stuck under Nav bar due to javascript function.
+Currently looking into a fix.
+- Google Map not showing.
+    - This is due to billing account not being linked which I am currently not comfortable doing.

 ## User Testing